meghanasree/Automatic-street-light-using-8051/Requirements/readme.md

 sufficient in the daytime.

-## Description of the Automatic Street Light control project:
+## Description of the parking system control project:

 This is one of the very useful Project.
-LDR, microcontroller, buzzer, and relay are the main components of an automatic street light controller circuit.
+LDR, microcontroller, buzzer, and relay are the main components of an automatic parking system controller circuit.

 “Light-dependent resistor” sensor used in this project.
 LDR is used to sense the intensity of light.
 The output of the LDR sensor is in the format of resistance.